dome2x/davidoff-commerce/README.md

 ## Get to know the BigCommerce GraphQL Storefront API

-In addition to being compatible with BigCommerce's multi-storefront features, Next.js + BigCommerce uses the [GraphQL Storefront API](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-api-overview).
+In addition to being compatible with BigCommerce's multi-storefront features, this starter uses the [GraphQL Storefront API](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-api-overview).
 This API makes it possible for merchants to control the representation of products and categories, carts, orders, customer segmentation, and more.
 To get a sense of what is possible to do directly on the storefront, check out the [GraphQL Playground](https://developer.bigcommerce.com/graphql-storefront/playground).

 When you access the Playground through the store control panel, BigCommerce provides a valid GraphQL Storefront authentication token without any additional API calls on your part.
 To access the dedicated GraphQL Playground for a particular sandbox or store, sign in to its BigCommerce account and navigate to **[Settings > API](https://login.bigcommerce.com/deep-links/manage/settings-list)**, then click **Storefront API Playground**.

 ## Explore BigCommerce features

-BigCommerce's open SaaS feature set powers your store.
-Visit the BigCommerce developer documentation to learn more about your options for the following features:
+Visit BigCommerce's developer center to learn more about all aspects of our platform.
+Here are some quick links to kick off your journey:

 Core store configuration: